Moroccan tagine pots are for Moroccans what woks are for Asians. You can’t enter a Moroccan house and not find at least one Moroccan tagine pot.

 If you are looking for a qualitative and affordable tagine, I also recommend checking our platform Little Moroccan Things, where we feature from time to time high-quality imported tagines ranging from $30 to $80.
 We mostly work with Moroccan artisans who handcraft each product, so our stock is often limited.
 But if you join Little Moroccan Things newsletter, you’ll get the updates before anyone else.

 If you have the chance to travel to Morocco, you will find tagine pots in every medina and souk in the country.
 The prices will be a little bit lower than online, but sometimes, it can be more expensive.
 Yes, you read right!
 Moroccan markets are a little bit tricky and learning about them is crucial for anyone planning on shopping handicrafts and souvenirs in Morocco.

 How to Season and Care for Your Tagine Pot

 Clay needs special care to be durable.
 So, once you have your cooking tagine pot, it is important to season it and treat it before the first use.
 Don’t worry, it is super easy and it takes a few steps.
 Here is how to season your tagine pot:

-- Drain the water and let your tagine dry for a few hours
+- Drain the water and let your tagine dry for 30 minutes

 - Brush the entire tagine pot with olive oil

-- Place your tagine pot in a cold oven and turn the heat up to 140°C (280°F).
+- Place your tagine pot in a cold oven and turn the heat up to 150°C (300°F).
 Leave for a couple of hours

-- Take your tagine out the oven and brush the interior one last time with olive oil
+- Take your tagine out of the oven and brush the interior with olive oil

 - You're done!
 You can start using your tagine pot